MartinThoma/flake8-simplify/README.md

 * `SIM101`: Multiple isinstance-calls which can be merged into a single call by using a tuple as a second argument.
+* `SIM102`: Use a single if-statement instead of nested if-statements
 * `SIM201`: Use 'a != b' instead of 'not a == b'
 * `SIM202`: Use 'a == b' instead of 'not a != b'
 * `SIM203`: Use 'a not in b' instead of 'not (a in b)'